ficstamas/huclip-the-text/README.md

 Object identification and question answering.
 Main goal of the project was to make decisions about images based on the provided questions.
 The question MUST contain the possible answers like:

-'_Is this apple **red** or **blue**?_',
+'_Is this apple **red** or **blue**?_'.

-Model returns an answer based on what's on the image.
 We extract the keywords with the **Hungarian Spacy**, so you can just change that part to adapt the model to your language.
 Keyword extraction part relies on the `CCONJ` part-of-speech tag so you also need to include a word that fulfils that role (like `or`).
+Model then returns an answer based on which keyword represents the image.

 # Installation & Requirements